• Start

 1. Type designation as appropriate

-2. Name, trademark or other means of identifying the manufacturer
+2. Name, trademark, or other means of identifying the manufacturer

 3. Style/Model Designation